Budget Preparation Process

 The Executive Budget

-The is transmitted to the Legislature on the opening day or second day of the Regular Session and consists of three parts.
+The is transmitted to the Legislature on or by the second day of the Regular Session and consists of three parts.

 --Summary of Recommended Appropriations